- Labeling Requirements

 On March 10, 2006, the U.S. and EU signed the Agreement between the United States and the European Community on Trade in Wine.
-The agreement provides for the recognition of each other's existing current winemaking practices, as well as a consultative process for accepting new winemaking practices.
+The agreement provides for the recognition of each other's existing current winemaking practices as of the date of signing, as well as a consultative process for accepting new winemaking practices.
 As such, the EU must allow entry of U.S. wine products made in accordance with U.S. winemaking standards into the EU.

 The following is a list of the documents that are required and/or recommended when importing alcohol beverages into Portugal or any other EU member state:

 - Freight Insurance